 Among the changes introduced by financial regulators around the world to create a more resilient and sound financial system is a market transition away from the Interbank Offered Rates (IBORs), including the London Interbank Offered Rate (LIBOR) and to a more robust reference rate.
 After 2021, the Financial Conduct Authority (FCA), a regulatory body in the United Kingdom and LIBOR regulator, will no longer require banks to submit rates that are used to construct LIBOR.
 With this, it is expected that LIBOR will no longer exist or will cease to be useful as a reference rate for financial products such as loans and derivatives.

-The transition away from LIBOR as a benchmark rate is underway with replacement reference rates beginning to take hold (such as the Secured Overnight Financing Rate (SOFR) for US dollar products and the euro short-term rate (€STR) for euro products).
-To facilitate the transition to alternative reference rates for derivatives, in October 2020, the International Swaps and Derivatives Association (ISDA) launched its IBOR Fallbacks Protocol and IBOR Fallback Supplement to amend fallbacks in legacy and new derivatives, effective Jan.
+The transition away from LIBOR as a benchmark rate is underway with replacement reference rates beginning to take hold [such as the Secured Overnight Financing Rate (SOFR) for US Dollar products and the Euro short-term rate (€STR) for Euro products].
+To facilitate the transition to alternative reference rates for derivatives, in October 2020, the International Swaps and Derivatives Association (ISDA) launched its IBOR Fallbacks Protocol and IBOR Fallbacks Supplement to amend fallbacks in legacy and new derivatives, effective Jan.
 25, 2021.
 AIIB is among the 13000+ market participants that have adhered to the Protocol.
 ISDA has separately confirmed that the "spread adjustments" to be used in its IBOR fallbacks have been fixed as of March 5, 2021, as a result of the FCA’s announcement, providing clarity on the future terms of the many derivative contracts which now incorporate these fallbacks.

 While there are tangible developments, financial markets have not yet settled on a single set of terms for many post-LIBOR products, and there are technical issues that present challenges, particularly to borrowers.
 The Asian Infrastructure Investment Bank (AIIB), to be consistent with accepted market practice, is dependent on the market reaching a conclusion on certain financial and legal matters.
 It is collaborating with key market players and the multilateral development bank (MDB) community to keep abreast of market developments.